gbif/checklistbank/checklistbank-nub/README.md

 # Backbone Exports
-Code that regenerates a new backbone dataset ...
+Code that exports the GBIF backbone checklist as a DwC archive.